A few of my favorite books

 The American Heritage Dictionary of the English Language, Fourth Edition

 Love at first sight?
 With a dictionary?
 Yes!
-I've used previous editions of this dictionary and liked them very much, but this one takes it to another level.
-I like it so much that, even though I still have the first and third editions on my bookshelf, I purchased a second copy for my home use and keep it open on a dictionary stand next to my desk.
+I've used previous editions of this dictionary and liked them very much, but the last couple of editions have taken it to another level.
+I like this dictionary so much that I use one copy at work and have a second copy open on a dictionary stand next to my desk at home.

 I like how the definitions are crafted, I like the attitude of the editors (not in any way pretentious, they view themselves as recorders of a living language rather than as grammar-hammer cops), and I am thrilled with the color.
 The color?
 Yes!
 It brings the book alive, transforming it from a dictionary into a coffee table book.
 We always leave it open to the last word we've looked up, and I often find myself pausing over the book just to wonder about one of the illustrations.